ASU Usability Testing Lab

 Who can use the ASU Usability Testing Lab?

 Anyone on campus or off campus who is interested in conducting their own tests can reserve the lab and its technologies between the hours of 8 a.m. to 5 p.m.
 Monday–Friday by contacting the lab director.
-Also, each spring semester, students at ASU can enroll in ENG 4365: Usability Testing in Technical and Business Writing and conduct usability tests for ASU and local clients.
-Potential clients who would like students in ENG 4365 to conduct tests on their products/documents should contact Dr. Kevin Garrison at firstname.lastname@example.org and download the Client FAQ.
+Also, each spring semester, students at ASU can enroll in ENGL 4365: Usability Testing in Technical and Business Writing and conduct usability tests for ASU and local clients.
+Potential clients who would like students in ENGL 4365 to conduct tests on their products/documents should contact Dr. Kevin Garrison at firstname.lastname@example.org and download the Client FAQ.

 What is usability?

 Usability is defined by how effectively users can use a product, a brochure, application, website, software package or video game to achieve their goals.
 If you have ever been frustrated when putting together a bookshelf because of poor instructions, then you have encountered a document that is not usable.
 Usability allows people in our information and technology-driven society to live with less user frustration and make more efficient decisions.

 What is usability testing?

 Usability tests are both formal and informal attempts to gather data about how users experience interfaces.
 Testing can be quantitative (i.e., measuring the number of mouse clicks to find a website, the number of mistakes that a user makes, surveys and questionnaires) or qualitative (i.e., interviews, site visits, online tests, heuristic evaluations, speak-aloud and more).

 Many formal usability tests are conducted in a lab environment.
 A lab is a physical space where a single tester or a group of testers work with a client to conduct tests on actual users.
 The ASU lab has powerful technologies, such as eye tracking, remote viewing, data collection/analysis, and video technologies to observe and measure the way people interact with information for the sake of making productive changes.